ETS-ReactNative2/Carpooling/README.md

 - npm install
 ```
 #### Run
--Download the expo app on your phone after run *expo start* in VS code terminal
+-Download the Expo app on your phone after running *expo start* in VS code terminal
 ```
 - expo start
 ```
+- After that scan, the QR code & can be set up on your mobile phone